jsc329/ammonitorwiki/01-introduction.md

 include other solutions, such as Google Drive or Amazon.

 Set up your Dropbox account at <http://www.dropbox.com>.
-Because monitoring with AMUs can generate a massive amount of data in a short amount of time, your program may require a subscription account that accommodates many terabytes of data.
+Because AMU-based monitoring can generate a massive amount of data in a short amount of time, your program may require a subscription account that accommodates many terabytes of data.
 The email account you link to Dropbox should be an email that represents the main monitoring project